-Note for DMAS staff only: See Appendix I: Policy and Procedure for Providing Auxiliary Aids and Services for Persons with Disabilities.
+Note for DMAS staff only: See Appendix I: Policy and Procedure for Providing Auxiliary Aids and Services for Persons with Disabilities, and Appendix I-A: Language and Disability-Guidelines for Documents and Presentations.

 11.4 Notice Requirements

 DMAS recognizes the importance to communicate to beneficiaries, applicants, and members of the public that free language assistance and alternate forms of communications will be provided when needed, and that the Agency does not discriminate on the basis of race, color, national origin, sex, age, or disability in its health programs and activities.